erfan4lx/Telegram-Mass-DM-Sender/README.md

 Purchase it on my website : https://erfan4lx.com/product/Telegram-Mass-DM-Sender

+Features :
+✅Add any number of accounts to the software
+✅Can use multi proxies to use for the accounts such as https , socks4/5 ✅Can use any number of api id and api hashes
+✅Can scrape and send message to only online members ✅Can send message to just the members which have username ✅Can send non-stop direct message
+✅Can set to each account message to how many people ✅Join the accounts to your target group fully automatically by the software ✅Send message with photo+caption / video+caption

 Contact with me to get the Password of Zip file on :

  Telegram : https://t.me/erfan4lx1